ArturGR3/Resume-Builder/resumes/resume_md.md

 ## Projects:
 ### [YouTube Transcript Analyzer](https://github.com/ArturGR3/Youtube-transcript-Q-A) - Oct 2024

-Purpose: Analyze YouTube video transcripts using LLMs to provide a summary of main topics, timestamps, and enable Q&A based on video content.
+Purpose: Analyze YouTube video transcripts using LLMs to provide a summary of main topics, timestamps, and enable Q and A based on video content.

 Key Technologies and Concepts:
 - YouTube Transcript API for fetching video transcripts
-- LLM integration for content analysis and Q&A
+- LLM integration for content analysis and Q and A
 - Instructor library for structured output generation
 - CSV file handling for transcript storage and retrieval
 - Streaming structural output with Partial class from Instructor